-Feasting began after the ritual sacrifice.
+In Ancient Rome, feasting began after the ritual sacrifice.
 When the feast of Lupercal was over, the Luperci cut strips, also called thongs or februa, of goat hide from the newly-sacrificed goats.

 They then ran naked or nearly-naked around Palantine whipping any woman within striking distance with the thongs.
-Many women welcomed the lashes and even bared their skin to receive the fertility consecration; it’s open to speculation what the lashes represented.
+Many women welcomed the lashes and even bared their skin to receive the fertility rite; it’s open to speculation what the lashes represented.

 During Lupercalia, the men randomly chose a woman’s name from a jar to be coupled with them for the duration of the festival.
 Often, the couple stayed together until the following year’s festival.
 Many fell in love and married.